roshanis/10kings/chapter10_raja_bhoja_paramara.md

 *From the chronicles of Abu Nasr al-Utbi, Persian scholar and chronicler, witness to the rise of the greatest philosopher-king in Indian history*

-*[Editor's Note: While Abu Nasr al-Utbi is a fictional character, Persian scholars and chroniclers were extensively employed in Indian courts during the 11th century.
-This perspective reflects documented Islamic scholarly presence in medieval India and their detailed observations of Hindu rulers during the period of Islamic expansion into the subcontinent.]*

 ---

 ### The Library That Bled

 The manuscript was still warm with fresh blood when I found it among the ruins of Dhara's great library.
-Someshvara's Chalukya army had swept through the city like a plague of locusts, but even in their systematic destruction, they had missed this single scroll hidden beneath a fallen beam—a treatise on metallurgy written in Raja Bhoja's own hand, its margins now stained crimson with the blood of the scholar who had died defending it.
+Someshvara's Chalukya army had swept through the city like a plague of locusts, but even in their systematic destruction, they had missed this single scroll hidden beneath a fallen beam: a treatise on metallurgy written in Raja Bhoja's own hand, its margins now stained crimson with the blood of the scholar who had died defending it.

 As a Persian chronicler who had traveled from Baghdad to witness the intellectual renaissance of Malwa, I had come expecting to document the achievements of a philosopher-king.
 Instead, I found myself recording the death of the greatest mind in medieval India, a man who had tried to prove that the pen could indeed be mightier than the sword, only to discover that swords write their own conclusions in blood.